 Getting to and from Istanbul from the airport cost us a total of $35.
 We used the Uber app to hail rides to and from the airport.

 Cost-saving Tip: Should you decide not to rent a car in Cappadocia, there are daily tours that leave from Gorome to all the major sights.
 Ask your hotel about the blue, red and green tours.

 Accommodation in Turkey

 We stayed in 5 hotels between Cappadocia and Istanbul.
 In Cappadocia, we stayed at the Osmanli Cappadocia hotel, Local Cave House and Mithra Hotel – and we loved them all!
-Osmanli Cappadocia Hotel cost us $47/night, Local Cave House cost us $57/night, while Mithra was $97/night.
+Osmanli Cappadocia Hotel cost us $47 per night, Local Cave House cost us $57 per night, and Mithra was $97 per night.

 These hotels fall within the median range for accommodation in Cappadocia.
 You’ll find several hotels and hostels for less or more, depending on your style and budget.